|

 Since the

-early days of organized warfare there have always been leaders on the
+early days of organized warfare there have always been leaders on the battlefield

-authority over the direction of their armies during wartime.
-The ranking system evolved out of the
+direction of their armies during wartime.

-need to direct and manage varying numbers of men and equipment and as the
+numbers of men and equipment and as the armies expanded, so did the need for

-Field Marshal or its equivalent of General of the Army (Fleet Admiral or Grand
+recognized is that of Field Marshal or its equivalent of General of the Army

-Admiral in the Navy).
-The German
+(Fleet Admiral or Grand Admiral in the Navy).
+The German Army of World War Two arguably

-Army of World War Two arguably created the most fame and notoriety of the
+created the most fame and notoriety of the position of Field Marshal as any

-position of Field Marshal as any army throughout time having a total of 19
+army throughout time having a total of 19 different men attaining this

-As such, the crossed batons insignia of the German Generalfeldmarschall
+insignia of the German Generalfeldmarschall is

-is symbolic of great military power and might.
+symbolic of great military power and might.

 Army